 It's extremely unlikely.
 In the past, the only real support for this possibility was a page on the IMDB that had an entry for The Secret of NIMH 3: The Beginning.
 However, the page has since been removed and no other official mention has been made since then.
 More information can be found in this forum post.

 Update (March 2015): MGM is apparently working on a new NIMH movie that will be "an origin story in which an imperiled mouse protagonist befriends a comical crew of lab rats as they turn hyper-intelligent.
 They escape a secret laboratory and become the great minds of vermin civilization, forced to outwit the humans hot on their tails."
 It is planned to be a CGI/Live Action movie, though no release date has been announced.
-Additional details in this forum thread and this article on IGN.
+Additional details in this forum thread and this article on IGN and another on Variety.
 Suffice it to say that most fans aren't particularly optimistic about this one.

 Is there a widescreen version of The Secret of NIMH?

 Yes, there is.
-The Secret of NIMH Blu-Ray is probably the best quality widescreen version available.
-There is also the Secret of NIMH 2 Disc 'Family Fun' Edition (yeah, I know it's a hokey title) which contains the movie in widescreen and fullscreen formats, and is significantly improved over its original DVD release.
-See also my review of this DVD and of the Blu-Ray.
+The Secret of NIMH Blu-Ray is probably the best quality widescreen version available, with a remastered transfer in 1080p HD that gives the movie superior color and detail.
+There is also the Secret of NIMH 2 Disc 'Family Fun' Edition (yeah, I know it's a hokey title) which contains the movie in widescreen and fullscreen formats, and is significantly improved over its original DVD release, using what appears to be the same remastered transfer as the Blu-Ray version.
 Both the Blu-Ray and Family Fun edition DVDs have a director commentary track and a Making-Of featurette, however only the DVD release has the fullscreen option, if that's important to you.
 Since the film was originally filmed in a 1.33:1 ratio, the fullscreen version actually shows more of the frame than the widescreen version, at the expense of the greater detail present in the widescreen releases (especially the Blu-Ray version).
-However, the film's theatrical release was in the standard 1.85:1 widescreen.
+However, the film was shown theatrically in 1.85:1 widescreen, and that was the intended aspect ratio for the film.

 How can I get a copy of the Secret of NIMH soundtrack?

-While it is not the rarest piece of NIMH merchandise, it has gotten harder to get ahold of and more expensive to buy these days, and is likely out of print.
+While it is not the rarest piece of NIMH merchandise, it has gotten a bit harder to get ahold of and more expensive to buy these days.
 Here are a few places you can find a copy:

 - iTunes Music Store (download only)